caoppg/KSPMI/README.md

 # KSPMI

 A Knowledge-based System for Predictive Maintenance in Industry 4.0 (KSPMI).
 The work is funded by the European Interreg HALFBACK Project (http://halfback.in.hs-furtwangen.de/home/).
-A demonstration video can be found at: https://sites.google.com/view/qiushi-phd-thesis/home.

 ## Getting started